 (111) Just as, out of familiarity, there's an understanding of a "me" regarding drops of semen and blood belonging to others, despite it's not existing as some "thing,"

 (112) Why couldn't I likewise take as "me" a body that belongs to someone else?
-(After all,) it's not difficult to set it, in the same way, as something other than a body that's "mine."
+(After all,) living with the otherness of my own body is not difficult to do.

 (113) (So,) having understood the faultiness of (cherishing) myself and the oceans of advantages of (cherishing) others, I shall meditate on discarding my way of taking a "me," and extend it to others.